 - Monitored natural attenuation (MNA)

 - Hydraulic containment (pump-and-treat)

 - Permeable reactive barriers (PRBs)

 - Subsurface barrier walls

-- Geochemical manipulation (in situ injection)
+- Geochemical manipulation (via in situ injection)

 Two frequently considered remedies, 1) phytoremediation and 2) in situ grouting, were not considered viable at the Site.
 Conventional phytoremediation for inorganic constituents may be effective for impacts at or near the ground surface.
-Appendix IV SSLs occur in groundwater at depths below 10 to 20 feet and phytoremediation would not be effective at those depths.
-The TreeWell phytoremediation technology may be effective to depths of 50 feet (possibly more), but trees do not bioaccumulate arsenic and cobalt and would not transpire a sufficient amount of water to achieve hydraulic containment in the hydrogeologic conditions at the Site.
+Appendix IV SSLs occur in groundwater at depths below 10 to 20 feet and conventional phytoremediation would not be effective at those depths.
+The TreeWell phytoremediation technology may be effective to depths of 50 feet (under proper conditions), but trees do not bioaccumulate arsenic, cobalt, and lithium and would not transpire a sufficient amount of water to achieve hydraulic containment in the hydrogeologic conditions at the Site.

-In situ grouting was not considered because the grain size is too fine and the low permeability of the Unit 3 sand will impede the horizontal distribution of the grout, thus rendering it impractical.
+In situ grouting was not considered because the grain size is likely too fine and the low permeability zones in the Unit 2 Sand will impede the horizontal distribution of the grout, thus rendering it impractical.